-Both PREVI and Aranya employed the contemporary architectural avant-garde of the time and both represented a paradigm shift from modernist town planning ideals to an acknowledgement of the incrementary nature of urbanism in the developing world.
+Both PREVI and Aranya employed the contemporary architectural avant-garde of the time and both represented a 'shift from a dogmatic modernist approach to housing the urban poor, to one that capitalizes on the evolutionary organic nature of informal settlements'.
 However, the temporal strategies for growth and change of the dwelling units as prescribed by the architects were, in both cases, not adhered to by their resident-builders.
 At Aranya, a part of the neighborhood where some of the model houses were built by Doshi has been taken over by newer residents who have often entirely rebuilt the original houses.
 Also, the residents, old and new, have not adhered to any of the formal suggestions made by the architect for the future growth of their dwelling.
 Similarly at PREVI, a large number of houses have been transformed so radically that it is almost impossible to identify their original designs.
-Most notably almost 60% of the units have had intense programmatic alterations - a James Stirling unit has been transformed into a school, a house by Charles Correa into a boarding house with ten rooms.
+Most notably almost 60% of the units have had intense programmatic alterations - a James Sterling unit has been transformed into a school, a house by Charles Correa into a boarding house with ten rooms.
 In many cases corner houses and ground floors have been transformed from residential to newer 'unplanned' commercial uses, particularly as shops.
 Also at PREVI numerous architects proposed a variety of precasting technologies that would enable both a rationalization of construction and a modularity through which future extensions could be structured, none of which survived as the dwellings evolved.
 Like the informal city, construction at PREVI has become a continuous, fluid and ongoing process of change.
-Hence what remains exemplary in both PREVI and Aranya is not the dwellings, but the overall robustness of the master-plan - the site and services approach, the provision of a strong network of open spaces alongside drainage and water supply which allowed, the settlement to afford a quality of life for its residents that was starkly different from the early days of VES and the slums of Indore.
-It is the provision of infrastructure that provides both VES and Indore with the framework necessary for sustained growth.
-What becomes obvious from looking closely at these four projects is that an emphasis on the robustness of infrastructure, seems to carry much more weight than the design of individual units, their forms or their functions.
+Hence what remains exemplary in the case of both PREVI and Aranya is not the dwellings one might argue but the overall robustness of the master-plan - the site and services approach, the provision of a strong network of open spaces alongside a robust infrastructure of drainage and water supply which allowed, the settlement to afford a quality of life for its residents that was starkly different from the early days of VES and the slums of Indore.
+It is the provision of infrastructure that provides both VES and Indore with the framework necessary for sustained growth - indeed what becomes obvious from looking closely at these four projects is that an emphasis on the robustness of infrastructure, seems to carry much more weight than the design of the individual units.

-THE VERNACULAR ORDINARY: OR HOW THE URBAN INFORMAL HAS PERVADED THE CITY
+THE VERNACULAR ORDINARY OF THE INFORMAL CITY PERVADES ALL